Ancient Egyptian Symbols and Their Meanings

 These ancient Symbols can be found all over Egypt, like tombs and temples.

-the ancient Egyptian symbols was used to show ideas, concepts, and emotions.
+The ancient Egyptian symbols was used to show ideas, concepts, and emotions.

 Ancient Egyptians thought that death was a piece of life.